 Mill versus Boutique

 Many consumer bankruptcy attorneys work in solo practices or with just a few other lawyers, a paralegal and other clerical helpers as needed.
 Some attorneys have worked to leverage the use of non-lawyer paraprofessionals.
 These lawyers rely very heavily on paralegal and clerical workers to do the bulk of the work, with one or a few lawyers supervising the staff.
 Some people call those bankruptcy mills.
 As a client in a mill environment, you may not meet with an attorney until the day of your appearance in court, and sometimes those attorneys who appear at court are not actually members of the firm but what are called “per diem” attorneys – subcontracting lawyers who are hired just to attend the hearing.
 Furthermore, bankruptcy mills do not necessarily charge less for their services than other attorneys.
 Fees are governed by the market and are reviewed by the US Trustee’s Office.
 Keep in mind also that some bankruptcy judges are not fond of these per diem or “appearance” counsels.
-You’ll probably find that most consumer lawyers in your area charge about the same amount.
+You’ll probably find that most Injury attorney lawyer in your area charge about the same amount.
 In a bankruptcy mill, the roles within the firm are usually very specialized.
 You may deal with a paralegal who intakes your information, a paralegal who explains the process, a paralegal who helps you gather the information you need for filing a case, etc. You may deal with an attorney who handles the meeting of creditors, and a different attorney if you have any issues in your case.
 For the most part, many clients may feel that they are treated like cattle and a lack of the “personal touch” leaves them feeling underserved.

 For a better feel, a traditional solo or small boutique firm practice is ideal.
 It’s less of a corporate or assembly line feel, and much easier access to the attorney actually handling your file.
 At JCKLAW our attorneys are hands on.
 While highly trained paralegals may handle some of the work flow (probably better that the attorneys!), you can be assured that JCKLAW attorneys know your case, know you, and know how best to manage and deal with the individual issues that arise in each case, as they usually do.